-- 1. The normal remedy for any prejudicial errors, omissions, or defects in the process of evaluation of faculty for promotion and tenure shall be to remand and properly re-do the process to cure the defect.
-A remand by the Appeals Committee shall constitute return of the evaluation to the appropriate step in the process where the defect occurred with a specific, binding remedy that is consistent with the CBA.
-Following proper application of the Appeals Committee remedy and reevaluation at that step, the evaluation process shall continue forward as directed in section 10.000 with the remedy in place.
-The faculty member retains the option to return to the Appeals Committee if the remedy from the original complaint was not properly applied or with a separate complaint if there is a new violation. - 2.
-In appropriate cases, including those involving personal prejudice or bias, where previous remand has not resolved the matter, or where all levels of the process prior to the appeal are found to have been tainted by one or more of the grounds for complaint to the prejudice of the appellant, it shall recommend a direct cure by the Provost.
-In the event of such a recommendation, the Committee shall specify the reason for its decision not to recommend a remand.
-In no event may it recommend, as a direct cure, the granting of tenure, promotion, appointment, reappointment, or a specific salary determination.
-The Committee may recommend to the Provost as a direct cure that he/she appoint an ad hoc committee to review the faculty member's performance and make a recommendation in accordance with the standards set forth in Section 10.000.
-In the event that an ad hoc committee is to be appointed, it shall be composed of faculty members in units listed section 10.120 in the discipline or from disciplines or programs which have a close relationship to the discipline of the appellant.
+A specific direct cure may be recommended by the Committee but in no event may it recommend, as a direct cure, the granting of tenure, promotion, appointment, reappointment, or a specific salary determination.
+Where all levels of the process prior to the appeal are found to have been tainted by one or more of the above grounds for complaint to the prejudice of the appellant, the Committee may recommend to the Provost as a direct cure that he/she appoint an ad hoc committee to review the faculty member's performance and make a recommendation in accordance with the standards set forth in Section 10.000.
+In the event that an ad hoc committee is to be appointed, it shall be composed of faculty members in the discipline or from disciplines or programs which have a close relationship to the discipline of the appellant.
 The Executive Committee of the Faculty Senate shall recommend five (5) names to the Provost from which he/she shall choose three (3) to serve on the Committee.
-The ad hoc committee shall review the faculty member's performance and make its recommendation to the Provost within thirty (30) working days from the date the Provost receives the recommendation of the Appeals Committee.
-The recommendation of the ad hoc committee shall be forwarded to the faculty member at the same time.
+The ad hoc committee shall review the faculty member's performance and make its recommendation to the Provost within thirty (30) days from the date the Provost receives the recommendation of the Appeals Committee.
 The time period may be extended by mutual agreement.
-The faculty member retains the option to return to the Appeals Committee if the remedy from the original complaint was not properly applied or with a separate complaint. - 3.
-If the recommendation of the ad hoc committee is appealed, the appeals committee can either dismiss the appeal, in accordance with section 10.280, or recommend a direct cure in the form of a de novo review by the Provost.
-The review shall consider the entire evaluation record including the decision(s) of the Appeals Committee.

 Any member(s) of the Appeals Committee may forward a minority finding and recommendation.
-All findings and recommendations of the Appeals Committee should be forwarded to the Provost by April 4.
+All findings and recommendations of the Appeals Committee should be forwarded by April 4.